-- This event has a pre-judge, preliminary and final presentation round.
-If there are less than 15 competitors registered, the presentation component will proceed directly to the final presentation round. - Pre-judged Materials - Submission Deadline: A PDF of the cover letter, resume and lesson plan must be uploaded in the conference registration system by May 7, 2024. - Cover Letter Specifics - Not to exceed one page. - Address letter to: Dr. Terry E. Johnson, Director of Human Resources, Merit High School, 1640 Franklin Place, Washington, DC 20041 - Note: Merit High School is a fictitious school - o Resume Specifics - Not to exceed two pages. - Highlight the competitor's work, work-based learning and volunteer experience. - Photographs are not allowed. - Lesson Plan Specifics - The lesson plan should not exceed three (3) pages. - The lesson plan should account for one full class period. - The lesson plan can be formatted as the competitor chooses. - Competitors must prepare resume, cover letter and lesson plan.
+- This event has a pre-judged materials, objective test, preliminary, and final presentation round.
+If there are less than 15 competitors registered, the presentation component will proceed directly to the final presentation round. - Pre-judged Materials - Submission Deadline: A PDF of the cover letter and resume must be uploaded in the conference registration system by April 22, 2025. - o Cover Letter - Not to exceed one page. - Letter should state reasons for deserving the honor of this award. - Address letter to: President and CEO, Future Business Leaders of America, 12100 Sunset Hills Drive, Suite 200, Reston, VA 20190 - Resume Specifics - Not to exceed two pages. - Should list the competitor's education, activities, awards/honors, FBLA activities/involvement, and work/volunteer experience. - Photographs are not allowed - Competitors must prepare a resume & cover letter.
 Advisers and others are not permitted to write the resumes & cover letters.
-Resumes and cover letters must be original, current, and not submitted for a previous NLC. - Pages must be formatted to fit on 8 1⁄2" x 11" paper. - The pre-judge materials are pre-judged before the NLC. - Pre-judged materials will not be returned. - Preliminary Presentation - Equipment Set-up Time: 3 minutes - Lesson Plan Presentation Time: 10-15-minutes (one-minute warning) - Interview Time: 10 minutes (one-minute warning) - Internet Access: Not provided - The presentation is judged at the NLC.
-The presentation will take place in a large, open area and is not open to audience members. - Competitors/teams are randomly assigned to sections.
+Resumes and cover letters must be original, current, and not submitted for a previous NLC. - Restricted Items: QR codes cannot be included in the cover letter or resume. - O Pages must be formatted to fit on 8 1⁄2" x 11" paper. - The pre-judge materials are judged before the NLC. - Pre-judged materials will not be returned.